Soul Meets Body: Release and chart performance

 "Soul Meets Body" was the lead single from Plans, though the band debated over which single to lead with, between it and second single "Crooked Teeth".
 In the end, the group chose the former because of its "slower build and [lack of] a traditional radio-friendly chorus," so as to not overachieve.
 The song was leaked online prior to its official release, which prompted Walla to respond, "I love it.
 The more anarchy we can give to the record industry, the better."
 The song debuted on July 16, 2005, available to stream at the band's MySpace page until July 22.
 It was a popular song on the site, garnering 400,000 streams within two months.
 From there, it was available for listening on the band's official site, with the label delivering it to radio on September 13.
 "Soul Meets Body" became one of the band's biggest singles on radio, with its popularity boosting sales of its parent album significantly.
 Colin Stutz at the Hollywood Reporter called it a "massive radio hit."
 It became the group's first song to chart on the all-genre Hot 100, where it peaked at number 60 and spent eighteen weeks.

 It became their first number one single on any chart when it led Billboard's Adult Alternative Songs for ten weeks; it rose to the summit after eight weeks on the ranking.
-It peaked at number five on the publication's Modern Rank ranking, and charted on it for 26 weeks.
+It peaked at number five on the publication's Modern Rock ranking, and charted on it for 26 weeks.
 For the band, the newfound radio success came as a shock: "I had this idea that it would get played on the couple stations that have already played us.
 I'm really taken aback by how popular it is," Gibbard told Billboard.
+In February 2021, for the 25th anniversary of Adult Alternative Songs (which by then had been renamed to Adult Alternative Airplay), Billboard ranked "Soul Meets Body" at number 19 on its list of the 100 most successful songs in the chart's history.